Sathish-SB-Dev/ecommerce-deploy/README.md

 This project is **open-source** and available under the **MIT License**.

 ---

-This README provides a **professional overview** of your project and makes it **easy for others** to understand and contribute.
 Let me know if you'd like any modifications! 🚀